francesco-carlesso/francesco-carlesso/README.md

 # Hi, I'm Francesco 👋

-I'm a **Data Science graduate** with a strong foundation in AI, statistics, and analytics.
-I love building and applying ML solutions to a wide variety of domains!
+I have a **Master's degree in Data Science** and a strong foundation in AI, statistics, and analytics.
+I enjoy building and applying **Machine Learning** solutions to a wide range of domains!

 ## 🛠 Skills and Tools